Girls (TV series): Accolades

-Feminism

-Girls has prompted debate about its treatment of feminism.
-It has been praised for its portrayal of women and female friendship but criticized as classist, racist, transphobic and misguided.
-In an online review for Ms Magazine, Kerensa Cadenas argues, "Despite its lack of a serious class and race consciousness, Girls does address other feminist issues currently in play, among them body image, abortion, relationships within a social media age, and street harassment.
-In another series, these issues might be the focus of one episode (e.g., the abortion episode of SATC), but in Girls they become everyday topics."

-On the other hand, Catherine Scott of The Independent, writing about season one in 2012, asked, "What's there to celebrate for feminism when black, Hispanic or Asian women are totally written out of a series that's supposedly set in one of the most diverse cities on earth?
-But also, what's there to celebrate for feminism when a show depicts four entirely self-interested young women and a lead character having the most depressing, disempowered sexual relationships imaginable?"
+Since its debut, the series has received numerous accolades including two Primetime Emmy Awards, Peabody Award, a BAFTA Award, and a Directors Guild of America Award.
+Dunham has been nominated for sixteen individual awards for her role as the series lead, as writer, and as producer.
+Several of Dunham's collaborators have also been nominated for various awards including co-stars Allison Williams and Adam Driver as well as recurring guest stars Riz Ahmed, Becky Ann Baker, Gaby Hoffmann, Andrew Rannells, Matthew Rhys, Peter Scolari, and Patrick Wilson.

 Broadcast

 Girls premiered on April 15, 2012, on HBO in the United States.
 The first three episodes were screened at the 2012 SXSW Festival on March 12.

 HBO renewed the series for a second season of ten episodes on April 30, 2012.

 On January 7, 2014, the premiere of the third season of Girls was shown at the Rose Theater at Lincoln Center in New York City.
 Models Karlie Kloss, Karen Elson, and Hilary Rhoda; designers Nicole Miller, Cynthia Rowley, and Zac Posen; and editors Anna Wintour, Joanna Coles, and Amy Astley were all in attendance.
 The after party was at the Allen Room and "hosted by HBO and the Cinema Society".